RoboJackets/robocup-software/doc/contributing.md

 #### Example (with technical details)
 Here we will work through a very possible scenario that may arise while contributing to the project.
-At this point, you should have created a Github account and forked the main RoboCup repository.
-You should also look at creating a ssh key for Github [here](https://help.github.com/articles/generating-ssh-keys/).
+At this point, you should have created a GitHub account and forked the main RoboCup repository.
+You should also look at creating a ssh key for GitHub [here](https://help.github.com/articles/generating-ssh-keys/).

 1. Clone your repository.
 2. You've decided to write some radio firmware.
 Create a new branch for radio